acidlabsStudios/EmployeeHandbook/style-guide.md

 # Style guide

-The things in this document refer equally to pitches, bids, public blogging under the acidlabs Studios banner, social media, etc. Consistency is ```<insert non-gender-specific royal title here>```.
+The things in this document refer equally to pitches, bids, public blogging under the acidlabs banner, social media, etc. Consistency is ```<insert non-gender-specific royal title here>```.

 ## The business

 ### Our name
-The business name is __acidlabs Studios__ in all cases.
-The letter "a" in acidlabs is always lower case unless stupid things like Facebook prevent us from doing so. e.g. _At acidlabs Studios, we work with you to make your business better._
+The business name is __acidlabs__ in all cases.
+The letter "a" in acidlabs is always lower case unless stupid things like Facebook prevent us from doing so. e.g. _At acidlabs, we work with you to make your business better._

 ### Naming projects
 When naming a project, the format is __[XX-fyfynn] ```<some project name>```__, where:
 * _XX_ - an all caps two-letter code for the organisation we're working with or through.
-Internal projects will use __AC__ for acidlabs Studios.
+Internal projects will use __AC__ for acidlabs.
 Where we have directly won the engagement, we'll use a code that makes it apparent who the client is.
 If we are loaning out someone to another studio or agency, we create a similar code for them.
 For example, __FX__ for FinXL and __UB__ for Unbranded Sports Preparation.
 * _fyfy_ - two digits representing the financial year the project began.
 So, for example, a project starting in the 2017-2018 financial year will use __1718__.
 * _nn_ - two digits incremented to show how many projects we've done across the entire financial year.
 The first project is __01__, and so on.
 Project numbers for an individual client won't necessarily be consecutive, as other projects will occur in between.
 * ```_<some project name>_``` - a descriptive name for the project.